 Like practically every conlanger who knows how to code a little, I have written my own word generator, Lexifer (download).
-It is written in Python 2.7 (it will not work with Python 3), and assumes you have some basic familiarity with using command line tools.
+It is now written in Python 3 and assumes you have some basic familiarity with using command line tools.
 (If you still want the Python 2 version, grab it here.)
 It is known to work under Linux and OSX, and will work in Windows with a little fiddling with your terminal to handle Unicode (notes on that are bundled with the software).

 Lexifer differs from other such tools in a few ways: